j0ly/FirstProject/REPORT.md

 6. Go to the Admin login-page with Firefox, but don’t log in!
 7. Open “Advanced Cookie Manager” and paste the cookie-session-id into the "Value" box (see [README.md](README.md#advanced-cookie-manager-for-firefox)).
   * Note: You have to  delete the old one first, otherwise you will not be able to save the change.
-  * Close the Advanced Cookie Manger when finished.
+  * Close the Advanced Cookie Manager when finished.
 8. Go back to the Event-X start page and click the "Admin" link, - now you’re in without entering credentials!

 ### How to fix